statikfintechllc/Ascend-Institute/About Us/OPEN_FUNDING_PROPOSAL.md

 > **"It's not another wrapper.
 It's a recursive intelligence loop."**

 These projects are **not monetized, centralized, or VC-filtered.**
-But it now requires infrastructure support to evolve into a fully production grade autonomous AGI system.
+But they now requires infrastructure support to evolve into a fully production grade autonomous AGI system.

 ---